Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/README.md

 The names for the state, token, term, or prompts may be any combination of numbers (0-9), letter (a-z, A-Z), `_`, `.`, or `-`.
 Here are some states for example `(12)`, `(cat)`, `(animal.cat)`, `(-1st-)`, `(__cat__)`, `(cat-12)`, and `(cat12)`.
+Whitespace and comments may also inserted around the name, for example `( cat )`.

 All statements end with a semicolon, `;`.